uboslinux/ubos-docs/sphinx/releases/beta17/release-notes/index.rst

 * ``ubos-admin status`` output is now more readable.

-* There were a set of intermittent issues related to :doc:`Letsencrypt certificates </users/create-ssl-site>`, either with or without running :doc:`Pagekite </users/howto-pagekite>`.
+* There were a set of intermittent issues related to :doc:`LetsEncrypt certificates </users/create-ssl-site>`, either with or without running :doc:`Pagekite </users/howto-pagekite>`.
-  The provisioning of Letsencrypt certificates has been rewritten.
-Among other changes, UBOS now keeps valid Letsencrypt certificates around, even if a site at the corresponding hostname has been undeployed.
-This avoids running into throttling problems with Letsencrypt during certain system administration tasks.
+  The provisioning of LetsEncrypt certificates has been rewritten.
+Among other changes, UBOS now keeps valid LetsEncrypt certificates around, even if a site at the corresponding hostname has been undeployed.
+This avoids running into throttling problems with LetsEncrypt during certain system administration tasks.

 * Various other bug fixes and extensions.
 For the gory details, go to